muhammad-owais-javed/pese/README.md

 Privacy Extension for Search Engines (PESE)
 ---------------------------------------

+A search query mixer is designed on the server side of a search engine to provide search anonymity.
 Decouples users' IP addresses from the search phrases they enter even from the root user.
+The Trusted Execution Environment prevents the root user from knowing who is looking for what.

 ![Technical Architecture for TEE Implementation](./documentation/architecture.png "Technical Architecture for TEE Implementation"){width=75%}